What’s the most important page on your eCommerce website? If you answered “product page,” you’ll be absolutely correct.

 Let’s face it: one of the reasons some of your customers may prefer brick-and-mortar stores to online shops is that they can feel the products before purchase.
 That way, there is zero to no risk of purchasing items that would leave them dissatisfied.
 Everyone wants to know precisely what they’re buying before swiping their cards- including you.

 The truth remains that you cannot assure your online customers of physically touching your products before they buy.
-However, the good news is that you can give them something close with quality visuals.
+However, the good news is that you can give them something close to quality visuals.

 If you want to persuade your potential clients to buy products online from your eCommerce business, high-quality videos and pictures are crucial.
 This is because, given that buyers cannot physically touch an item, these photographs and videos fill a significant gap.